kflorence/git-sync/readme.md

 # git-sync

-`git-sync` allows you to easily synchronize a git repository to a remote location.
+`git-sync` allows you to easily synchronize a local git repository to a remote location.

 ## Dependencies